Disclosure: We were invited on this day out for the purpose of this post however all opinions are my own.

 What is WOW Park?

 WOW Park isn’t a typical amusement park.
 It’s billed as a physical play and fantasy adventure for the whole family – in the treetops, on the forest floor, in the water and even underground.
-It’s an active one of a kind adventure and one we couldn’t wait to experience for ourselves.
+It’s an active one of a kind adventure surrounded by nature and one we couldn’t wait to experience for ourselves.

 How do you get to WOW Park?

 WOW Park is park of the Legoland Billund Resort and is just 2km from Legoland Billund and Lalandia.
 You can walk to the park or, if like us you wanted to conserve energy for the day out, you could get a taxi.
 We ordered a taxi at the Legoland Hotel and it cost around 120 DKK each way – about £12.
 If you have a car you can drive to WOW Park and car parking is free of charge.

 When we visited, in Danish term time, WOW Park was very quiet and it felt like we had the place to ourselves.
 It was lovely!
 We spent some time studying the WOW Park map we were given to get our bearings and then made our way around the six different areas of WOW Park.